jdf221/iNowAPI/SubmissionReadme.md

 ## Detailed overview of how the API works

 There are 2 main sections of this library.
-The **Raw API** and the **Nice API**.
+The **Raw API** and the **Session API**.
 The Raw API is the Puppeteer abstraction.
-And the Nice API is the actual API we expose and is the one intended to be used.
+And the Session API is the actual API we expose and is the one intended to be used.

-The Nice API simply wraps the Raw APIs and error handles for you.

 ### Raw API